Pet Portrait Video’s

 Due to the cold and my laptop crisis I haven’t been in the studio much.
 I was specifically asked to film a recent pet portrait so it was a good time to get back into it.
 I am going to also film a huge double horse portrait commission.
 You will also be able to follow the progress in my blog.

 Latest time lapse video can be watched on my home page, and I will upload it here for you to see.
 It is a 40×30 inch triple dog portrait.
 Melody, Urchin and Chico have been painted in my Jolly Splashes watercolour style.
-Please contact me if you want anymore information on ordering a pet portrait in this style.
+Please contact me if you want anymore information on ordering a pet portrait in this style and read about their progress here

 I have not attempted to film anything as large as this, or even a watercolour pet portrait before.
 I was looking forward to painting this.
 The filming was a little trick as I had to do it on my kitchen floor because it was so big.
 The portrait of Badger was watercolour on a 30×30 inch deep edge canvas.
 Here you can watch her coming to life.